hcs-administrator/hcs-web-v2-docs/website_pages/principals-welcome.md

 ---
-title: "HCS :: Home"
+title: "Principal's Welcome"
-slug: home
+slug: principals-welcome
 summary: Welcome to the school message from the principal
 date: 2025-06-15T19:03:00.000Z
 ---

-# Principal's Welcome

 ## Tēnā koutou